Updated July 24, 2021

-8. Use a lightweight stroller if you go trick or treating.
+8. Use a lightweight stroller if you take your baby trick or treating.

 The one thing we often will see when it is a baby’s first Halloween, are exhausted parents carrying their fussy baby in the dark.

 Don’t do it.
 Make baby’s first Halloween as stress-free as possible for yourselves.